awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-computer.md

 java -jar StepFunctionsLocal.jar --lambda-endpoint http://127.0.0.1:3001 command
 ```

-For more information is running Step Functions Local with AWS Lambda, see [Step Functions and Lambda Local](sfn-local-lambda.md)
+For more information is running Step Functions Local with AWS Lambda, see [Step Functions and AWS SAM CLI Local](sfn-local-lambda.md)